 - A Recognizing and celebrating that diversity is essential in our lives, families and classrooms.
 Each person has distinct personality traits, skills, and passions that should be fostered.
-Resilient eco-systems have diversity. - Diversity of income streams protect a family should one of the income streams get interrupted.
+Resilient eco-systems have diversity. - ▲ Diversity of income streams protect a family should one of the income streams get interrupted. - ▲ In the classroom: diversity in children's learning styles, interests and hobbies can be celebrated and shared with others - A Science class: life cycle, how all plants and animals interact and depend on each other.

-Edge Effect
+▲ Edge Effect